The Triple Echo: Awards

 Michael Apted was nominated for a Golden Prize Award at the 8th Moscow International Film Festival in 1973.
 (The film had been banned from the festival originally but this was lifted after a small cut was made to a sex scene.)

 Home media

+The Triple Echo was released on VHS in the United States in 1985 Paragon Video Productions.

 The film has never been made available on DVD format in the United Kingdom or United States.
-It was however released in Germany under the title, "Desertiert:Der Kampf ums Überleben", on 1 December 2016 from Medien GmbH distribution.
-The film has also been released in Spain as "La Máscara y la Piel".
+It was however released in Germany as Desertiert:Der Kampf ums Überleben, on 1 December 2016 from Medien GmbH distribution.
+The film has also been released in Spain as La Máscara y la Piel.

 On 10 January 2019, it was announced that The Triple Echo would be made available on Blu-ray from Powerhouse films subsidiary, Indicator.
 It features a new 2K restoration of the film as well as original Mono audio.
 A number of new special features are included and limited edition exclusive booklet with the first pressing.
 The set was released on 25 March 2019.